EPR (nuclear reactor): Olkiluoto 3 (Finland)

 In September 2014, Areva announced that operations would start in 2018.
 In October 2017, the date was pushed back to the spring of 2019.
 During testing between 2018 and 2021, multiple further delays were announced, of around three years in total.

 Olkiluoto 3 achieved first criticality in December 2021.
-Grid connection took place in March 2022, In May 2022, foreign material was found in the turbine steam reheater, and the plant was shut down for about three months of repair work.
+Grid connection took place in March 2022.
+In May 2022, foreign material was found in the turbine steam reheater, and the plant was shut down for about three months of repair work.
 Regular production had been expected to begin in December 2022, after a test production phase.
 On 28 October 2022, it was announced cracks of a few centimetres had been found in all four of the feedwater pump impellers.
 The cause of the cracks was yet to be determined, and it was unclear how the commissioning schedule would be affected.
 The feedwater pumps are larger than in other nuclear reactors.

+Olkiluoto 3 started regular electricity production in April 2023.